TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-event-log.md

 ### Add Entry

 The core write operation.
-Needs highest possible performance.
+Needs the highest possible performance.
 Dividing the log into segments means that we need an additional eventually consistent read to determine the current segment.
 We can then proceed as before to get the most recent entry and then try to write a new entry.

 When a new segment is started, we write a final "End Segment" entry to the old one.
 That let's us handle the case where the eventually consistent read of the Segment table doesn't return the latest segment.